endor/kettu/README.md

 * debug why browser sometimes seems to fill up memory and become slower (maybe not cleaning up all intervals?)
 * maybe statistics, preferences not as sidebar
 * add transmission name (plus logo)
-* firefox shows errors loading the fixtures (cross domain?) in the specs. safari and chrome work fine.